-- A. The Association recognizes that the Board has the responsibility and authority to manage and direct, on behalf of the public, all the operations and activities of the school district, its properties, and its facilities, to the full extent authorized by law, provided that such rights and responsibilities shall be exercised by the Board in conformity with provisions of this Agreement. - B. The right to hire all employees is subject to provisions of the law to determine their qualifications, to discharge, demote or otherwise discipline employees for reasonable and just cause. - C. The right to establish courses of instruction, including special programs, and to provide for athletic, recreational, and social events for students as deemed necessary or advisable by the Board. - D. Nothing contained herein shall be considered to deny or restrict the Board of its rights, responsibilities, and authority under the Michigan General School laws or any other applicable laws.
+- A. The Association recognizes that the Board has the responsibility and authority to manage and direct, on behalf of the public, all the operations and activities of the District, its properties, and its facilities, to the full extent authorized by law, provided that such rights and responsibilities shall be exercised by the Board in conformity with provisions of this Agreement. - B. The right to hire all employees is subject to provisions of the law to determine their qualifications. - C. The right to discharge, demote, or otherwise discipline employees for reasons that are not arbitrary or capricious. - D. The right to establish courses of instruction, including special programs, and to provide for athletic, recreational, and social events for students as deemed necessary or advisable by the Board. - E. Nothing contained herein shall be considered to deny or restrict the Board of its rights, responsibilities, and authority under the Michigan General School laws or any other applicable laws.

-ARTICLE 4: ASSOCIATION DUES, SERVICE FEES AND PAYROLL DEDUCTIONS
+ARTICLE 4: PAYROLL DEDUCTIONS